ddil2149/datascience_portfolio/README.md

 Portfolio of sample personal projects developed out of personal interest an experimentation.
 Code is shown in both R and Python (R based projects are hosted on RPubs with code found in the respective folder).
 Data for all projects can be found in the data/ folder.
 For some analyses, to explore model structures, code from the broader open-source community is heavily relied upon.
 When this is the case, I have highlighted the core contributor of inspiration within the code.

-If you are interested in collaborating or contacting me for further details, I can be reached [here](ddil2149@gmail.com)
+If you are interested in collaborating or contacting me for further details, I can be reached at ddil2149@gmail.com.

 - ## Predictive Modeling/Machine Learning
   - ### Tabular Data